dBankCore/steem/doc/create-operation.md

 will become an incorrect or ambiguous type reference.
 The result likely will not function correctly, and may not compile.

-- (9m) The template definition of `smt_token_index` looks intimidating (and the definitions of indexes like `control_account` moreso).
+- (9m) The template definition of `sdc_token_index` looks intimidating (and the definitions of indexes like `control_account` moreso).
 The indexes are used by the `multi_index_container` type provided by the Boost library.
 The `multi_index_container` library roughly implements the functionality of an in-memory SQL database (a collection of objects for which multiple "keys" may be defined for potential random access / iteration, and also supports "composite keys" consisting of multiple fields).
 Since all type information is known about all "database tables" is known at compile time, the `multi_index_container` is fast and efficient.
-So the `smt_token_index` definition is basically a DDL which describes the available indexes -- it is like an SQL `CREATE INDEX` statement with more complicated syntax.
+So the `sdc_token_index` definition is basically a DDL which describes the available indexes -- it is like an SQL `CREATE INDEX` statement with more complicated syntax.
 Most of the time, the index definition can be treated as "boilerplate" that can be copied from existing, working definitions.
 More information about the syntax is available in the Boost documentation.